Oyelowo/surreal-orm/surreal-orm/docs/en/src/statements/remove.md

 assert_eq!(statement.build(), "REMOVE TOKEN token ON DATABASE;");
 ```

-The generated SQL queries for these code blocks would be `REMOVE TOKEN token ON NAMESPACE;` and `REMOVE TOKEN token ON DATABASE;` respectively.
+The generated SQL queries for these code blocks would be
+`REMOVE TOKEN token ON NAMESPACE;` and `REMOVE TOKEN token ON DATABASE;`
+respectively.

-That concludes the documentation for the `REMOVE` statement in SurrealDB ORM.
-Use the examples and explanations provided to effectively remove various elements from the database.
+That concludes the documentation for the `REMOVE` statement in Surreal ORM.
+Use
+the examples and explanations provided to effectively remove various elements
+from the database.